 Installation of Plug Valves:

-Geogrid support pad (Tensar TX-160) to be installed below stone base and between 12-inch stone (VDOT 21A or 21B) lifts.
-Refer to detail on Contract Drawings. {Engineer to include referenced detail}
+The installation of plug valves shall include a bedding and support system designed to bear the anticipated weight.
+The bedding and support system, including materials and installation methods, shall be in accordance with the Contract Drawings. and approved by the Engineer prior to placement of the valve. {Engineer to develop bedding design detail based on each valve size}

 Valve shall be oriented so the plug rotates 90 degrees to the top of the pipe when open.